sacrificerXY/SNOL/README.md

 The Simple Number-Oriented Language (SNOL) is a programming language design based from the Floating-Point Oriented Language (FLOPOL) design used for IS 214 (1st Sem, AY2014-2015) of the UP Open University.
-SNOL deals with integer- and string-type values only.
+SNOL deals with integer-type and float-type values only.
 This SNOL design is for CMSC 124 implementation by BSCS students of UP Mindanao.

 ## Language Specifications